Princess Marina of Greece and Denmark: Later life and death

-Marina earned a place in the International Best Dressed List Hall of Fame in 1960 together with the Princess of Monaco, Patricia Lopez-Willshaw and Merle Oberon.
-In 1964, she took an extensive tour of Australia and officially opened Gladesville Bridge in Sydney.
+Marina earned a place in the International Best Dressed List Hall of Fame in 1960, together with the Princess of Monaco, Patricia Lopez-Willshaw, and Merle Oberon.
+In 1964, she undertook an extensive tour of Australia and officially opened Gladesville Bridge in Sydney.

-In September and October 1966, when the British Protectorates of Bechuanaland and Basutoland became the new Republic of Botswana and the Kingdom of Lesotho respectively, Marina was appointed again to represent the Queen at both celebrations.
-The main public hospital in Gaborone, the new Botswana's capital, is named "Princess Marina Hospital".
-She was the Chancellor of the University of Kent at Canterbury from 1963 until her death.
+In September and October 1966, when the British Protectorates of Bechuanaland and Basutoland became the Republic of Botswana and the Kingdom of Lesotho respectively, Marina was again appointed to represent the Queen at both independence celebrations.
+The main public hospital in Gaborone, the new capital of Botswana, is named Princess Marina Hospital.
+She served as Chancellor of the University of Kent at Canterbury from 1963 until her death.

-Marina died of a brain tumour at Kensington Palace at 11.40 am on 27 August 1968, aged 61.
-Her funeral service was held at St. George's Chapel on 30 August.
-She was buried at the Royal Burial Ground, Frogmore.
+Marina died at 11:40 am on 27 August 1968 at Kensington Palace from a brain tumour, aged 61.
+Her funeral service was held at St. George's Chapel, Windsor Castle, on 30 August.
+She was buried in the Royal Burial Ground, Frogmore.
 Her funeral was the last royal ceremony attended by her brother-in-law, the former king Edward VIII.
-Her will was sealed in London after her death in 1968.
-Her estate was valued at £76,166 (or £940,600 in 2022 when adjusted for inflation).
+Marina's will was sealed in London after her death.
+Her estate was valued at £76,166 (equivalent to £940,600 in 2022).

 Legacy

-Princess Marina gave her name to many facilities, including:
+Marina gave her name to a number of institutions and facilities, including: